HuyHo1405/250925_SWT301_Group6/SYSTEM_TEST_DEFECT_LOG.md

 ## Notes

+1. **Critical Priority for Fix:** ST-006 must be fixed immediately as it causes server crashes and is a critical security vulnerability
-1. **Priority for Fix:** ST-001 and ST-003 should be fixed first as they significantly impact user experience
+2. **High Priority Fixes:** ST-001, ST-003, and ST-007 should be addressed next as they significantly impact user experience and security
+3. **Testing Approach:**
-2. **Testing Approach:** Recommend implementing client-side validation before server-side processing
+   - Recommend implementing comprehensive server-side validation independent of frontend
+   - Test API endpoints directly to ensure they handle all edge cases
+   - Implement null checking and input validation at service layer
-3. **Code Coverage:** Backend validation is solid; focus on frontend improvements
+4. **Code Coverage:** Backend validation needs improvement for null handling and server-side input validation
+5. **Security Considerations:** ST-006 and ST-007 represent security vulnerabilities that should be patched before production deployment
-4. **Regression Testing:** After fixes, retest all input validation scenarios
+6. **Regression Testing:** After fixes, retest all input validation scenarios including null values, out-of-range values, and direct API calls

 ---